 Early Judaism (4-quarter hours)

-This course traces the origins of Judaism from the Babylonian Exile and the end of the biblical period through the origins of Rabbinic Judaism and the early Christian movement (539 BCE to 200 CE).
-Special emphasis is placed on Jewish culture in the late Second Temple period (c.
-200 BCE to 100 CE) and its impact on the early Christian movement, including Jewish literature from the time of Jesus, including lost texts of the Bible, new evidence from the Dead Sea Scrolls, and the few surviving historical sources of the Jewish Second Temple Period.
-Students will also analyze how the Bible came to be and how sacred texts and their interpretations eventually became the new center of both Judaism and Christianity.
+This course traces the development of Judaism in history and literature from the Babylonian Exile and the end of the biblical period through the origins of Rabbinic Judaism and the completion of the Babylonian Talmud (c.
+650 CE).
+However, special emphasis will be placed on Jewish culture in the late Second Temple period (c.
+200 BCE to 100 CE) and its impact on the early Christian movement, including Jewish literature from the time of Jesus, lost texts of the Bible, new evidence from the Dead Sea Scrolls, and the few surviving historical sources of the Second Temple Period.
+In addition, students will analyze how the Bible came to be and understand how sacred texts and their interpretations eventually became the new center of both Judaism and Christianity.
 Cross listed with RLGS 3102.

 Dead Sea Scrolls (4-quarter hours)